groxaxo/Auralis-Enhanced/README.md

 # Auralis 🌌 (/auˈralis/)

-Transform text into natural speech at warp speed.
+Transform text into natural speech (with voice cloning) at warp speed.
 Process an entire novel in minutes, not hours.

 ## What is Auralis? 🚀